lgreski/datasciencectacontent/markdown/cleaningData-valueOfCleaningData.md

 <img src="./images/cleaningData-valueOfCleaningData02.png">

 Three of the four regions appear to have little to no data collection prior to 1950, and the only region with data back to 1851 seems to have no discernible trend in hurricane frequency.
-If I run a linear model on the Atlantic Ocean data, we find that the *R squared* for year predicting the number of hurricanes is only 0.0492, meaning that the two variables year and hurricane are pretty close to independent (where *R squared* = 0).
+If I run a linear model on the Atlantic Ocean data, we find that year explains only 4.92% of the variability in number of hurricanes, meaning that the two variables year and hurricane are pretty close to independent (*R squared* = 0).
+The percentage of variability in annual hurricanes explained by year is statistically significant (p < 0.01) but substantively meaningless.

 A search on the internet for [Indian Ocean Cyclones](http://bit.ly/2wIpkDC) shows that there were many [cyclones recorded before 1950](http://bit.ly/2vz5zcI).
 Therefore, the data on the Weather Underground site used for the Data Visual chart is incomplete.
 Another search for *Pacific Ocean Cyclones* results in additional information about [cyclones before 1950 in New Zealand](http://bit.ly/2vz5zcI), calling into question the data for the two Pacific Ocean regions.